-The characteristics that are commonly found across our portfolio, described on page 13, support the long-term resilience of the Company.
+The characteristics that are commonly found across our portfolio, described in our Investment Characteristics, support the long-term resilience of the Company.

-The underlying megatrends supporting the longer-term resilience of each portfolio company are identified in the Megatrends section on page 18.
+The underlying megatrends supporting the longer-term resilience of each portfolio company are identified in the Megatrends section.